migramirez2/Harmony-ONE/progress/uladzislau-muraveika.md

 ---

-**2024-06-28: Weekly update**
-The main focus during this week was the removal of the old Tesntet explorer.
+2024-06-28: The main focus during this week was the removal of the old Tesntet explorer.
 Result have only one Blockscout explorer and don't pay for the old one.
 As extra point - it was a great training for the further mainnet explorer removal.

 On the protocol side, I've rapidly fixed problems with Travis CI, base image was changed by the Travis.
 And as consequence this unblocked developers CI builds on the dev branch.